survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 };
 ```

-W> Note that the order matters!
+W> Note that the order matters.
 CSS extraction has to happen before purifying.

 If you execute `npm run build` now, you should see something like this: